Walby12/fcc/README.md

 mix escript.build
 ```

-The final executable will be in the compiler dir
+The final executable will be in the compiler folder